 It can be frightening or even scary for your child the day just before Science PSLE, especially if it’s their first major exam in their life, or if they are weak in Science.
-Many primary 6 students often have restless nights before the big exam, and it’s up to you, their parent to make sure that they are well rested and ready for the exam.
-So, here’s our 4 tips on what to do to make sure your child is raring to go for their A!
+Many primary 6 students often have restless nights before the big exam, and it’s up to you, their parents to make sure that they are well-rested and ready for the exam.
+So, here are our 4 tips on what to do to make sure your child is raring to go for their A!

 Don’t let your child stay up all night to study, even if they insist.

 You might think that letting your child stay up to prepare for such a big exam might be a good idea, and head off to bed yourself first.
 But don’t let your child burn the midnight oil in the pursuit of a good PSLE Science grade, especially not the night before.
 That is quite possibly the worst possible thing you could let your child do.

 Studies have shown that sleep, deep sleep in particular (a sleep you fall into after a few hours), is critical for memory forming and retention.
 While you sleep, your brain will form new connections between memories of new information and knowledge you’ve learned today.
 New connections between brain cells form while you are sleeping, creating memories from your day.

 In order to reach the optimal number of cycles of memory-promoting deep sleep, your child should aim to get a full eight hours before the big exam.
 It is a good practice to urge your child to get a good night’s rest after an intense day of learning and studying, as that will help their brain to retain as much information as possible.